lprez/FWGL/README.md

 **Features that will be implemented:**

-  * Window/canvas customization
   * Inspectable sublayers
-  * Separate packages (fwgl-core, fwgl-yampa, fwgl-javascript, ecc.)
+  * Separate yampa integration package
   * Audio
-  * Lots of examples

 **Features that may be implemented:**
 These can be implemented with the already existing features: